Follow Italianism

 However, the standard It does not affect those who have already had their citizenship recognized or processes in progress before midnight on March 27, 2025..
 These cases remain governed by the previous rules.

-The second phase of the reform, which began with a new bill, will require a real link with the country.
-People born and residing abroad will have to exercise rights or fulfill civil duties in Italy at least once every 25 years, such as voting or having passport, for example.
+The second phase of the reform, initiated with a new bill, will require proof of genuine ties to the country.
+Those born and residing abroad will be required to exercise rights or fulfill civic duties in Italy at least once every 25 years, such as voting or obtaining a passport, for example.

 Journalists follow the speech of ministers in Rome | Photo: Reproduction/Government